 Extending credit can also help increase sales.

 Remember that extending credit creates credit risk and that credit risk may need to be absorbed if things do not go well.
-Not everyone who extend credit will pay you on time or unfortunately sometimes, at all.
+Not everyone who extends credit will pay you on time or unfortunately sometimes, at all.

 They may go into bankruptcy or maybe the job you extended credit and delivered materials to goes into bankruptcy or foreclosure.
 So, understand that when you extend credit, you are taking a risk yourself in providing credit to your customer.